B.C. Butcher

 B.C.
 Butcher is a 2016 American horror comedy film directed by Kansas Bowling and starring Natasha Halevi, Kato Kaelin, Kadeem Hardison, and Rodney Bingenheimer.
 The film's plot is about a tribe of cavewomen being stalked by a prehistoric monster.
 It has been dubbed as "the first prehistoric slasher film".
 It was released in January 2016 by Troma Entertainment.

 Synopsis

-A tribe of cavewomen sacrifice one of their members after it is revealed she is having an affair with the tribe leader's man (Kato Kaelin).
+A tribe of cavewomen sacrifice one of their members after it is revealed she is having an affair with Rex, the tribe leader's man.
 They leave her body in the wilderness and it is discovered by a prehistoric beast who falls in love with the dead cavewoman and vows to avenge her death.
 The monster, known as "The Butcher", hunts down the cavewomen responsible for her murder.

 The film also features a music video interlude by Los Angeles punk band The Ugly Kids.

 Cast

+Reception

+A review at Horror News commented, "B.C.
+Butcher is the kind of film that seems like it was fun to be on the set.
+That same fun is not felt in the overall production.
+The story is muddled, the effects are terrible, the script is childish, and the acting is groan-worthy."